apereo/cas/docs/cas-server-documentation/installation/Configuring-Fortress-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-fortress" %}

+{% include {{ version }}/fortress-authentication-configuration.md %}

 At this time, Apache Fortress support is limited to Apache Tomcat as the web container.
 Support for additional containers such as Jetty will be worked out in future releases.

 ## CAS Configuration

 - Configure `fortress.properties` file and put it under your `$TOMCAT_HOME/lib` or you can append your own classpath configuration.
 An example configuration file follows:

 ```properties
 http.user=fortress-super-user